 This type of unguided, hands-on testing is invaluable for identifying product flaws that you’re otherwise unaware of, and it’s something your end users likely enjoy.

-Unfortunately, extensive testing is not always possible.
+Unfortunately, comprehensive testing isn’t always possible.
 Some materials require production tooling to be created before test parts can match their final form.
 And until that happens, effective prototyping is impossible.
 That forces you to balance the risk of moving forward with an unproven prototype against the risk of investing in tooling that may need to be altered later on — and that process won’t come cheaply.

-Both options offer benefits and hazards that are weighted differently, depending on the particulars of the product.
+Both options present advantages and risks that vary based on product complexity, market timing and budget considerations.
 You should only consider forgoing testing at any point if you’re supremely confident in the product.

 You can either find the flaws during the product development phase, or you can rush your product to market and let consumers find the issues themselves.
 Either way, the problems will become apparent, but that doesn’t mean they have to inspire buyer’s remorse.
 Carefully considering what materials to use ensures that designs become better, not worse, once they debut.